alexbobryshev/tinyfilemanager/README.md

 > TinyFileManager is web based PHP file manager and it is a simple, fast and small size in single-file PHP file that can be dropped into any folder on your server, multi-language ready web application for storing, uploading, editing and managing files and folders online via web browser.
 The Application runs on PHP 5.5+, It allows the creation of multiple users and each user can have its own directory and a build-in support for managing text files with cloud9 IDE and it supports syntax highlighting for over 150+ languages and over 35+ themes.

+## Modifications

+1. Support 'public direct links' which are available when users directories are out of wwwroot.
+Access to links is provided by 'public token' for each user, so it is possible to provide link to any file without authentication.
+All links include view, edit, etc, are using public direct links

+2. Archive on-the-fly support: create tar.gz, tar, zip with direct output to HTTP, without temporary file

+3. Files download via public direct link with HTTP range support

+4. Work in local network without internet: all necessary resources (js libraries, web fonts, etc) were downloaded locally and links were changed

 ## Demo

 [Demo](https://tinyfilemanager.github.io/demo/)